anovick1/Blackjack_Novick/README.md

 ### **Getting Started**

 After you (optionally fork and) clone this repo, open index.html and start playing!
+You will start put with $100 to gamble with.

+You can view official blackjack rules [here](https://bicyclecards.com/how-to-play/blackjack/)

+You can view this project on surge [here](https://averynovickblackjack.surge.sh/)

 Have Fun!